Graph Foundation Models: Concepts, Opportunities and Challenges: LLM-based Models

 \subsubsection{Graph-to-text}

 To align graph data with natural language, another approach involves describing graph information using natural language.
-Several approaches have been developed along this line of thoughts, utilizing prompts to integrate the capabilities of large language models into classical tasks on graphs.
+Several approaches have been developed along this line of thoughts, utilizing prompts to integrate the capabilities of LLMs into classical tasks on graphs.
 For this method, which exclusively relies on natural language prompts, the associated backbone model can be any LLM, even if it is not open-sourced.
-For instance, LLMtoGraph \cite{liu2023evaluating} uses several LLMs including GPT-4 \cite{OpenAI_2023} and Vicuna \cite{chiang2023vicuna}, Graph-LLM \cite{chen2023exploring} utilizes multiple language models of different sizes, including BERT \cite{devlin2018bert}, DeBERTa \cite{he2020deberta}, Sentence-BERT \cite{reimers2019sentence}, GPT-4 \cite{OpenAI_2023} and LLaMA \cite{LLaMA}.
+For instance, Graph-LLM \cite{chen2023exploring} utilizes multiple language models of different sizes, including BERT \cite{devlin2018bert}, DeBERTa \cite{he2020deberta}, Sentence-BERT \cite{reimers2019sentence}, GPT-4 \cite{OpenAI_2023} and LLaMA \cite{LLaMA}.

 Initial attempts mainly use edge list to describe graph structures in natural language and make assessment on various graph tasks.
-LLMtoGraph \cite{liu2023evaluating} employs node and edge lists as the input format for graph data, conducting a series of experiments to evaluate the capacity of several LLMs to process graph data.
-Though their work reveals that LLMs are capable of delivering high-quality responses to problems pertaining to graph data, the prompt engineering in this stage such as zero-shot chain-of-thought or few-shot prompting may not yield the anticipated benefits.
 NLGraph \cite{NLGraph} also conducts a comprehensive assessment of LLMs across eight graph reasoning tasks as well as popular GNN tasks in natural language.
 Similarly, utilizing edge lists to describe graph structure, the results once again underscores the limitations of this approach when dealing with complex graph problems.
-GraphText \cite{zhao2023graphtext} introduces a novel approach called ``Graph-syntax Tree'' to describe graph data using natural language.
-This approach enables graph reasoning within a text-based context.
-One of the notable advantages of this method is that it allows models to readily incorporate the inductive bias of GNNs by the graph-syntax tree.
 TextForGraph \cite{wenkel2023pretrained} designed two types of prompts, full text and reduced text, to describe information on the graph, effectively compressing the prompt length.
 When\&Why \cite{huang2023can} designs several styles of prompts and offers key insights into the use of LLMs for processing structured data.
 GraphWiz \cite{chen2024graphwiz} designs different prompts for various tasks on graphs, including cycle detection, subgraph matching, and more.

 Moreover, GPT4Graph \cite{GPT4Graph} introduces a novel approach to prompt engineering that combines manually crafted prompts with prompts generated by the language model itself, referred to as handcrafted prompts and automatic prompts.
 Specifically, for manual prompting, it utilizes description languages such as edge lists, adjacency lists, Graph Modeling Language (GML), and Graph Markup Language (GraphML) to represent graph structures and compare their effectiveness.
 For automatic prompting, it employs techniques like graph summarization, neighborhood summarization, graph exploration, and graph completion to actively engage LLMs in understanding and manipulating graphs, facilitating graph-based reasoning and learning.
 The findings indicate that self-prompting is a more effective method for informing LLMs about graph structures.
 Graph-LLM \cite{chen2023exploring} further supports this conclusion, emphasizing that neighbor summarization is the most effective technique in existing prompt engineering methods.